By Dillion Megida

 Difference between rem and em

-rem refers to the font-size of the html element while em refers to the font-size of the element it is used on (in some cases, the font-size of the parent element).
+of the element it is used on (in some cases, the font-size

-Let's see some examples for em:
+Let's see some examples for em

 <div>